 Always maintain a proper slope away from your home to maintain efficient drainage.
-See "Grading and Drainage" on Page 49 for additional information.
+See "Grading and Drainage" section of this manual for additional information.

 Mirrors

 To clean your mirrors use any reliable liquid glass cleaner or polisher available at most hardware or grocery stores.
 Avoid splashing water under the mirror.
 The moisture will cause the silvering to deteriorate.
 Also, avoid pushing or leaning on your mirrors.
 This can cause chips or cracks at the mounting brackets.